javihernandez/node-xbacklight/README.md

 ## API

-Right now it only supports simple calls to _get_ and _set_, but it'll be improved to support the rest of options that the original _xbacklight_ command-line utility supports.

-* __get__ - Returns the current value of xbacklight
+* __get__ - Get the current value of xbacklight
 * __set__ - Set the value for xbacklight
+  * value - Value range is 0-100
+  * steps - Number of steps
+  * time  - Time in ms
+* __inc__ - Increase the value
+  * value - Value range is 0-100
+  * steps - Number of steps
+  * time  - Time in ms
+* __dec__ - Decrease the value
-  * int value - Value range is 0-100
+  * value - Value range is 0-100
+  * steps - Number of steps
+  * time  - Time in ms

 ## Contributing

+Any question?
+Did you found a bug?
+File an [issue](https://github.com/GPII/node-xbacklight/issues).

+Do you want to contribute with source code?

 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
 3. Write your change
-4. Submit a Pull Request using Github
+4. Submit a pull request using Github